 Now, foreclosed homes are also a great idea for buyers looking to buy their first home or an additional home.
-Fannie Mae has a special program designed to promote and sell their inventory of foreclosed homes to the general public and they list those homes for sale on their website.
+Fannie Mae has a special program designed to promote and sell its inventory of foreclosed homes to the general public and they list those homes for sale on its website.

 - You can buy a home with a 5% down payment (Note: Before November 16th, 2013, only a 3% down payment was required.
 It has been increased to 5%).